 - Green - all sports, leisure and cultural activities open, with physical distancing.
 All events resume with limited capacity.

-Since the publication of the roadmap, the sector has continued to develop a joined-up approach.
-This has culminated in the establishment of specific groups, with representation from the breadth of sporting activity across Wales, to consider more distinct challenges around the following themes:
+Since the publication of the roadmap, the sector has continued to develop a joined-up approach which has assisted the Welsh Government in making decisions about which activities can resume and when.
+This has allowed some activities in the roadmap to resume earlier than anticipated, such as some outdoor events behind closed doors.
+This collaboration has taken the form of specific groups, with representation from the breadth of sporting activity across Wales, to consider more distinct challenges around the following themes:

 - elite and professional sports